- Filters: define what part of the data is of interest,

 - When one of the currently running reports is done (ready, failed, or cancelled), the first report in queue is run.

-- Queued reports are ordered based on creation date and time, so the report with the oldest creation date and time is the first one in queue, and this order cannot be changed.
+- Queued reports are ordered based on creation or refresh date and time, so the report with the oldest creation or refresh date and time is the first one in queue, and this order cannot be changed.

 - Only the described dimensions, metrics, and filters in this document set are available in Custom Reporting.